 Finding a good reptile vet is the first thing you should do when you get your dragon.
 Bearded dragons can get many kinds of parasites and when left untreated can kill your pet.
 Taking a fecal sample is the cheapest way to solve this problem.
 Ask if they will check the sample without seeing the dragon first.
-Many will do this but will not give out medications until the reptile is seen.
+Many Vets will do this but will not give out medications until they have seen the reptile.
 Finding a good reptile vet in your area is not always easy but is necessary.
 Check out this site for a good list of vets: Anapsid.org If you live local to us please email us for a reference to the vet we use and love.

 Bearded Dragon Enclosures

 You want your beardies to be happy but try not to go overboard and crowd the cage.
-Remember that furnishings take up space and so you want the furnishings to be functional.
+Furnishings take up space and so you want the furnishings to be functional.
 Branches large enough for the beardie to lay on are good to get your pet near his basking site.
-If your cage is tall find a way to use the space up high.
-Beardies love to climb up high.
+If your cage is tall, find a way to use the space up high.
+Beardies love to climb high.
 Hemp rope can be wound tightly around to make the branches easier to grip.
-Rocks are also wonderful because they warm up from the lights.
+Rocks are also excellent because they warm up from the lights.
 Make sure the rocks are stable and that your beardie can’t dig under them and hurt themselves.

 Cleaning the Cage

 You will need to scoop the feces out of the cage daily.
 This is where ceramic tile is nice.
 Simply pick up the poop with a tissue, then wipe with a damp cloth.
 Make a plan to clean thoroughly on a regular basis, scrubbing with 10% bleach, 90% water.
 Rince and dry well.
 Food bowls should be cleaned daily.